YannickYayo/livewire-todolist/README.md

 Inspired by [TodoMVC](http://todomvc.com/).

 I made this Todo List app to try the combo Laravel, Livewire, Alpinejs and Tailwindcss.
-You can check this repo check how things are made, a lot of Livewire features are used, and all of this was made with TDD.
+You can check this repo to see how things are made, a lot of Livewire features are used, and all of this was made with TDD.

 ## Tech